1929 Avedis Zildjian begins in Norfolk Downs, Mass.

 No Year: The Mythical C2 stamp which doesn't exist

-The American K series is very light for now, because I have been concentrating on coding up the A series first.
-If something has a ? after it that can mean either conflicting evidence of the year, or that sufficiently robust evidence hasn't been found (or if it has nobody told me).
+If a year has a ? after it that can mean either conflicting evidence of the year, or that sufficiently robust evidence hasn't been found (or if it has nobody told me).
 I'm still searching for proper evidence or a consensus view on many many things.
 Expect change.

 Press the back button in your browser to go back to the previous page